 Students MUST take all exams.
-Make-up exams are given only for excused absences, which must be determined at least one week prior to the exam (unless an emergency arises).
+Make-up exams are given only for excused absences, which must be determined prior to the exam.
 Excused absences may be given for verifiable medical or family emergencies or UTD-sponsored activities.
 Written documentation must be provided to qualify as an "excused absence."
-Students who do not show up for an exam without making prior arrangements with me as described above will receive a zero.
+Students who do not show up for an exam without making arrangements with me prior to the exam will receive a zero.
 Failure to take the make-up exam at the agreed time and place will result in a grade of zero.
-Make-up exams will be different from the exam given in class and I do not guarantee that the level of difficulty of the make-up exam will be comparable to that of the exam given at the scheduled time.
+Make-up exams will be different from the exam given in class.